vmware-tanzu-labs/tanzu-validated-solutions/src/deployment-guides/tko-on-vsphere-with-tanzu.md

 5. Select the cluster group to which you want to attach your cluster and cluster class and click **next**.
 You can optionally enter a description and apply labels.

    ![Screenshot of Step 2: Name and Assign](img/tko-on-vsphere-with-tanzu/TKO-VWT59.png)
-    Note: You cannot change the cluster class after the workload cluster created.
+    > **Note** You cannot change the cluster class after the workload cluster created.
 6. On next page, you can optionally specify a proxy configuration to use for this cluster.

    ![Screenshot of Step 2: Name and Assign](img/tko-on-vsphere-with-tanzu/TKO-VWT59-a.png)

-   **Note:** This document doesn't cover the use of a proxy for vSphere with Tanzu.
+   > **Note** This document doesn't cover the use of a proxy for vSphere with Tanzu.
 If your environment uses a proxy server to connect to the Internet, ensure the proxy configuration object includes the CIDRs for the pod, ingress, and egress from the workload network of the Supervisor Cluster in the **No proxy list**, as explained in [Create a Proxy Configuration Object for a Tanzu Kubernetes Grid Service Cluster Running in vSphere with Tanzu](https://docs.vmware.com/en/VMware-Tanzu-Mission-Control/services/tanzumc-using/GUID-B4760775-388A-45B5-A707-2191E9E4F41F.html#GUID-B4760775-388A-45B5-A707-2191E9E4F41F).

 7. Configure the Cluster network setting